 Ajayi Crowther was ordained as the first African bishop of the Anglican Church.
 However, his background was rough.
-He was 12 years old when he was captured, along with his mother and toddler brother and other family members, along with his entire village, by Muslim Fulani slave raiders in 1821 and sold to Portuguese slave traders.
+He was 12 years old when he was captured, along with his mother and toddler brother and other family members, along with his entire village in 1821 and sold to Portuguese slave traders.

 In his 1837 letter to Rev. Williams Jowett, then Secretary of the Church Missionary Society, Crowther narrated his capture into slavery and rescue